10 Ways to Help Breastfeeding Mamas

 Encourage your nursing partner to take a breastfeeding class or make an appointment with a lactation consultant before Baby comes!
 This will help build confidence about the challenges that may lay ahead, and help everyone feel better prepared.

-4. Make Mom Meals with Foods that Boost Milk Production
+4. Make Meals with Foods that Boost Milk Production

 5. Step it Up When it Comes to Household Duties

-Mom has a lot on her plate keeping up with hourly feedings.
+Breastfeeding parents have a lot on their plates keeping up with hourly feedings.
 Another good option during the first few months is hiring a cleaning person to come once a month to do most of the deep cleaning.

 8. Take Over Diaper Duty

-Since Mom is the only one who can breastfeed, make diapers your domain.
+Since only one parent can breastfeed, make diapers your domain.

 9. Help with Feedings

-Ask her to pump a bottle and take a feeding shift!
-Like middle-of-the-night ones...so she can get some rest.
+Ask them to pump a bottle and take a feeding shift!
+Like middle-of-the-night ones...so they can get some rest.

 10. Learn About Breastfeeding